dirac-institute/photoz_template_learning/README.md

-NOTE: This is very out of date and needs to be fixed!

 Repo that contains all the code and plots for the template learning paper about my algorithm to learn photo-z templates from broadband galaxy photometry.

-Workflow:

-1. <code>catalog.ipynb</code> - this notebook opens the DEEP2/3 and HST spec-z catalogs that are in the data folder.
-It applies quality cuts, combines the qualifying galaxies into a single catalog for my use, and also makes plots of the data set.
+The catalog notebook loads the spec-z catalogs that are in the data folder.
+It applies quality cuts, creates training and test sets, and creates a table and plots characterizing the data sets.

-2. <code>training_example.ipynb</code> - this notebook takes the 5Myr starburst template that comes with BPZ, simulates observations, and then trains a flat template until it matches the data.
-The classes for filters and seds, and the all the functions used in the learning algorithm are found in <code>modules.py</code>.
+The training_example notebook simulates observations for the 5Myr starburst CWW+SB4 template, then applies the training algorithm to a flat template until it matches the original SED.

-3. <code>training_naive.ipynb</code> - this takes the combined galaxy catalog, establishes naive templates, and trains them to match the data.
-Matching and training are iterated until templates approximately converge.
-The notebook also contains plots analyzing the final trained templates.

-4. <code>training_cwwsb4.ipynb</code> - same as number 3, except using the CWW+SB4 templates as the starting point.
+The training_N8, training_N16, and training_cwwsb4 apply the training algorithm to these sets repectively, using the training set created in the catalog notebook.

+The N8_spectral_lines notebook performs post-processing on the N8 templates to reconstruct emission lines in the bluest templates.

+The pca_analysis notebook does some basic pca analysis of the N16 and N8 templates.
+This wasn't used in the paper.

+The N_templates notebook applies the training algorithm to sets of 6-24 templates.
+The goal is to see how the template number affects photo-z estimation.

-5. <code>create_bpz_catalog.py</code> - this script takes the combined catalog from number 1, and creates a catalog file that is readable by BPZ.
+create_bpz_catalog.py is a script that converts the test set into a format readable by BPZ.

+The calibrate_prior notebook finds the parameters for the prior by calibrating to the training set.

+prior_calibrated.py is the calibrated prior for BPZ.
+The parameters from the calibrate_prior notebook are hardcoded inside.
+This file is automatically copied to the BPZ folder by bpz_script.sh before running BPZ on the test set of galaxies.

-6. <code>bpz_script.py</code> - this script runs BPZ to estimate photo-z's using the 3 template sets: CWW+SB4 original, CWW+SB4 trained, and naive trained.
-It runs the original bpz script, then the bpz finalize script, and then cleans up after BPZ.
-Note that all BPZ output is supressed.
-The script requires that you have BPZ installed on your system at <code>BPZPATH</code>, which is defined at the top of the script, and that you are in an environment with python 2.
+bpz_script.sh is a shell script that runs BPZ on the CWW+SB4, trained CWW+SB4, N8, and N16 template sets.
+The resulting files are all saved in the bpz_files folder.
+This script runs the original bpz script, then the bpz finalize script, then cleans up the files I don't need.
+All of the bpz stdout and stderr are saved in an output file in the bpz_files folder.
+The script requires that you have BPZ installed on your system at BPZPATH, which is defined at the top of the script.
 BPZ can be installed [here](http://www.stsci.edu/~dcoe/BPZ/).

-7. <code>photoz_analysis.ipynb</code> - this notebook loads all of the BPZ photo-z results, and makes plots/computes stats to analyze them.
+You also need a python 2 environment.
+Check the top of this script for all the settings and variables to set.

+Ntemplate_bpz_script.sh is a shell script that runs BPZ on the template sets created by the N_templates notebook.
+See the descripton of bpz_script.sh above for more details.

+The photoz_analysis notebook analyzes the results of BPZ.

 Note all of the dependencies can be installed via <code>pip install --user --requirement requirements.txt</code>.
 Python version is 3.7.3, except BPZ, which was run in version 2.7.17.
 Jupyter notebooks can be opened via running <code>jupyter lab</code> in the root directory, and then double clicking on notebooks in the sidebar.